 In the central Namib, on the border between the outer and inner Namib, the famous Welwitschia mirabilis occurs in numerous specimens.
 It grows in wide and very shallow erosion gullies with hardly noticeable slopes (◘ Fig. F-46), where the sparse summer rains converge and penetrate deeper into the soil.
 Welwitschia absorbs this water with its roots, which reach well over 1.5 m deep.
 Underneath is a hard crust of lime.
 If this species is absent in the deeper erosion gullies, it is probably because Welwitschia seedlings are very sensitive to flushing water and to being filled in with sand.
 At present it only rejuvenates in the northern Namib.

-◘ Fig. F-45 Big game at the waterhole in the Etosha Pan in northern Namibia (a); elephant family in the Huanib Rivier, Namibia (photos: Breckle).
+◘ Fig. F-45 Big game at the waterhole in the Etosha Pan in northern Namibia (a); elephant family in the Huanib Rivier, Namibia (b) (photos: Breckle).

-Welwitschia has only two ribbon-shaped leaves, which constantly grow back from a meristem on the turnip-shaped stem and dry up at the tip.
+Welwitschia has only two ribbon-shaped leaves, which constantly grow from a meristem on the turnip-shaped stem and dry up at the tip.
 In good rainy years the living part is quite long, in bad ones the leaves dry up almost to the meristem, so that the transpiring surface is greatly reduced, whereby the transpiration falls almost to zero.
-The leaves are very xeromorphic in construction and have sunken stomata.
+The leaves are very xeromorphic anatomically and have sunken stomata.
 There is no evidence of dew uptake.
 An age determination with the C14 method gave an age of about 2,000 years for the oldest measured specimen.
 The wood shows annual rings and tracheae.

 Transpiration and photosynthesis were studied by v.
-Willert et al. (1982): Welwitschia is a C3 plant; the water consumption of a medium-sized plant is about one liter per day.
+Willert et al. (1982): Welwitschia is a C3 plant; the water consumption of a medium-sized plant is about one litre per day.
 Calculated on the rooted area, this would correspond to a rainfall of 2 mm per year.
 Thus, water supply is guaranteed even in this arid area.
 They are pollinated both by the wind and by a species of bug (Probergrothius sexpunctatis) that feeds on the nectar of the female flowers (◘ Fig. F-47).

 Unique are special ecosystems of the Namib: